 The sending of unsolicited dick pics became so prolific it was forcing a decline in female users.
 It’s not something I’ve ever been tempted to do and you probably haven’t either.

-From amusing openers to hilarious reactions, gifs are so versatile and can really liven up a conversation.
+From amusing Tinder pickup lines and openers to hilarious reactions, gifs are so versatile and can really liven up a conversation.

 Sure, you’re limited to the library given to you but you’d be surprised just how many obscure options are there.

 Used correctly, they can really help you stand out or emphasize your messages.
-In fact, one of my favorite openers for matches with a boring profile and no bio is a dad joke/gif combo.
+In fact, one of my favorite openers for matches with a boring profile or those without a good Tinder bio is a dad joke/gif combo.
 It makes me chuckle and gets a good reaction the vast majority of the time.

 Like most things in the world of Tinder messaging, experiment with them and see what works for you.
 I may not be able to tell you how to send pics on Tinder exactly but this is the next best thing.